HicaroD/hypersomnia/README.md

 # Hypersomnia

+Your favorite tool for testing APIs.

-"Hypersomnia" is a simple TUI application for testing your REST APIs.
+_Hypersomnia_ is a simple and blazingly fast application for testing REST APIs, just like you do with [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/), but it runs on your terminal and works out of the box.

+Of course, Hypersomnia will probably never reach the same number of features as Insomnia and Postman, however it was never the goal, the idea is to offer a free, fast and simple product for testing your endpoints.

 ## Keybindings